ssyahya1/hospital-management-system/README.md

 npm install
 ```

-Create a `.env` file and configure the PostgreSQL database and authentication variables.
+Create a `.env` file and configure the required database and authentication variables.

 Start the server: